open-telemetry/opentelemetry-collector-contrib/pkg/ottl/ottlfuncs/README.md

 `target` is a Getter that returns a string. `pattern` is a regex string.

-If `target` is not a string, nil, `ExtractPatterns` will return an error.
+If `target` is not a string or nil `ExtractPatterns` will return an error.
+If `pattern` does not contain at least 1 named capture group then `ExtractPatterns` will error on startup.

 Examples: